 #1.
 Reaction to user actions

 Imagine: the user has tapped your app button or performed another action with some expected effect but no response followed, visually everything remained just the same!
-Undoubtedly, such a failure would cause the user's displeasure.
+Undoubtedly, such a failure would cause user dissatisfaction.
 In the end, we all want the world to meet our expectations, and the rule applies to applications either.

 On the concept above, the user can control lighting in the house with the help of the smart home application.
 And the animated interface reacts exactly as expected: the light circle expands and contracts with a certain user action.

-Here's one more great concept explaining the idea (it is also an example of creativity and skill of our Agilie guys)
+Here's one more great concept explaining the idea (it is also an example of the creativity and skill of our Agilie guys).

-Take a look at another interface animation piece which also illustrates the correct interaction with the user (now it’s about swiping images).
+Take a look at another interface animation piece that also illustrates the correct interaction with the user (now it’s about swiping images).